-With my target date of three months in sight, and zero debt consolidation or zero balance offers to take advantage of, I then began to work backwards.
+With my target date of three months in sight, and zero debt consolidation or zero balance transfer offers to take advantage of, I then began to work backwards.

 $8100 divided by 3 (for # of months) = $2700 in debt payments each month.

 That still seemed like a huge amount, so I bit the bullet and moved $1,000 that I could spare from my savings.
 I don't recommend raiding your emergency fund.
 In fact, if you're in debt, you should start an emergency fund if you don't have one to avoid future credit expenses when those emergencies arise.
 But if you have the money to do this, I recommend it, because that money would likely serve you more by reducing balances you owe money on, rather than sitting in an account accruing negligible interest.

 Contributing $1,000 right off the bat brought my total each month to roughly $2400, which is still high, but do-able in my timeline.